eddiesTime/sme_app/raw_documentation.md

 ##### Application Layer

-In States Rebuilder, the model is usually named `store`.
+In states rebuilder, the model is usually named `store`.
 Therefore, in the example, the model for weather-related functionality is called `WeatherStore`.

 Inside the `WeatherStore` class, no extension or mixin has to be implemented since a `ReactiveModel will wrap it`.